The Guide To Liquidating Stocks After Death

 No, beneficiaries typically do not pay taxes on inherited stocks they do not sell.

-However, stocks that are inherited through the probate process can be subject to estate taxes if the deceased person has a large enough estate.
-Nonetheless, estate taxes are paid by the estate, not the beneficiary who will inherit the stock.
-By the time the beneficiary inherits the stock, the executor of the estate will have already handled the estate taxes and the beneficiary will not have to pay.
+However, stocks inherited through the probate process can be subject to estate taxes if the deceased person has a large enough estate.
+Nonetheless, the estate pays the taxes, not the beneficiary who will inherit the stock.
+By the time the beneficiary inherits the stock, the executor of the estate will have already handled the estate taxes, and the beneficiary will not have to pay.

 Can I Contest How Stocks Are Distributed?